Devin S. Schindler

 He has appeared three times in front of the Michigan Supreme Court, most recently winning in the case Tomecek v Bavas.
 Professor Schindler has litigated numerous constitutional issues at all levels of state and federal courts, including the Michigan Supreme Court and the Sixth Circuit Court of Appeals.
 In addition to being named a Superlawyer by The Detroit News, Professor Schindler has also been named as one of "The Best Lawyers in America" in the fields of healthcare law and commercial litigation.

-Professor Schindler has authored two privately published treatises on compliance issues for physicians and hospitals.
 He is a frequent author and has made hundreds of speeches on constitutional law issues and health care compliance.
-He most recently published articles in the Case Western Reserve's Health Matrix: Journal of Health-Medicine, and in Quinnipac Universities' Health Law Journal.
+He most recently published articles in the Whittier Law Review, Case Western Reserve's Health Matrix: Journal of Health-Medicine, and in Quinnipac Universities' Health Law Journal.

 As a practicing attorney, Professor Schindler successfully tried the first criminal and civil cases brought under the Michigan Environmental Response Act.